AlexLisenkov/discord-bot/README.md

 * `blacklist remove <YouTube-id>` Removes a YouTube video from the blacklist
 * `voicechannel disallow <channel-nae>` Blocks the bot from joining a channel
 * `voicechannel allow <channel-nae>` Removes the the channel from the blacklist
+* `dj role <role>` Set the DJ role
+* `dj require <command>` Set a command to DJ-only *(help command is always public)*
+* `dj remove <command>` Remove DJ-only from a command

+Note:
+* Administrators can always run every command
+* Admin commands can only be ran by administrators.
+When you give admin-only commands DJ-only, DJ's are also able to run this command.

 ## Pre requirements